maxfehrentz/SEMI-AUTOMATIC-SEGMENTATION-TOOL/README.md

 - `openssl genpkey -algorithm RSA -out private.key -aes256`
 - `openssl req -new -x509 -key private.key -out selfsigned.crt`
 - `openssl rsa -in private.key -out private-without-passphrase.key`

-Note that you have to pick a passphrase for the initial private key
+Note that you have to pick a passphrase for the initial private key.

 ### Starting the back end
 Activate the virtual environment in the root folder with `source venv/bin/activate`.
 Navigate to the [API folder](./Back-End/API) and run `uvicorn main:app --host 0.0.0.0 --ssl-keyfile ../../ssl/private-without-passphrase.key --ssl-certfile ../../ssl/selfsigned.crt`.
 Note that depending on whether you want to run the tool on GPU or CPU, the torch.device needs to be adjusted accordingly in **main.py** in the [API folder](./Back-End/API).